oracle-devrel/technology-engineering/cloud-infrastructure/networking/dns/dns-forward-multidns-ref-arch/README.md

 ## How to use this asset?

-*This is a reference architecture to implement private DNS which in turns forwards requrests to multi DNS servers*
+*This is a reference architecture*

 # License